james-bowman/blog/content/post/leadership-styles.md

 date = "2015-07-27T06:39:34+01:00"
-description = "Different leadership and coaching styles for different teams and situations" draft = false tags = ["coaching", "leadership", "development", "influencing"] title = "Leadership styles"
+description = "Different leadership and coaching styles for different teams and situations" draft = false tags = ["coaching", "leadership", "development", "influencing", "maturity", "critical thinking"] title = "Leadership styles"

 +++

 Traditionally people used to think leadership was an inherent quality and that individuals have their own distinct leadership style.
-Each style has its own strengths and weaknesses, situations where it excels and others where it is less effective.
+In practice, each style has its own strengths and weaknesses, situations where it excels and others where it is less effective.
 Therefore, whilst it is natural to have a preferred style that one feels comfortable with, a good leader should be able to adapt their style depending upon the situation or context, the team or individual being influenced and the task at hand.
 This is called [Situational Leadership].

 [Situational Leadership] is a theory of leadership and influencing developed by [Paul Hersey](https://en.wikipedia.org/wiki/Paul_Hersey) and [Ken Blanchard](https://en.wikipedia.org/wiki/Ken_Blanchard).
 The theory assumes that an individual or team's maturity is an evolutionary progression from low to high.
 When individuals approach a task or activity for the first time, they have very little knowledge or skill but these develop over time with education, practice and experience.
 As an individual or team's maturity increases, they respond better to less directive influence from a leader or coach and conversely, people with low maturity in a given task respond better to more directive influencing styles.